amfairley/nunisi/README.md

 ### Future Security Implementations

 ## Future Development
+- Footer
-- Facebook and Instagram links will be updated with the real profiles when the website is ready to go live.
+    * Facebook and Instagram links will be updated with the real profiles when the website is ready to go live.
 - Allauth updates
     * display success messages to alert the user that their actions were successful.
     * move content block to base template to encapsulate the messages